On this dayOct 14, 1982

 President Ronald Reagan Expands Drug War

 On October 14, 1982, President Ronald Reagan announced plans to create 12 new drug task force units and hire 1,200 additional prosecutors, at an estimated cost of $200 million annually, further fueling mass incarceration, particularly in targeted Black communities.

 President Reagan’s expansion of the “War on Drugs” built on the actions of President Richard Nixon, who announced a drug war in 1971.
 Nixon officials later admitted that the President intended to criminalize Black people.

-The “War on Drugs” contributed to an eight-fold increase in the United States prison population and the over-incarceration of Black people.
-In 1980, only 25,000 people were in state and federal prison for drug violations -- today, over 300,000 people are in prison for violations of drug laws.
+The “War on Drugs” contributed to an eight-fold increase in the U.S. prison population and the over-incarceration of Black people.
+In 1980, only 25,000 people were in state and federal prison for drug violations—today, over 300,000 people are in prison for violations of drug laws.
 Further, countless studies document that, despite Black people and white people using drugs at similar rates, Black people face a higher risk of arrest, pre-trial detention, incarceration, and extreme sentencing.
 Learn more about how EJI is working to challenge the devastating consequences of the drug war, such as extreme sentencing and high rates of incarceration.